cube-js/cube/docs/Schema/measures.md

 ```

 ### description
-You can add details to measure definition via `description` parameter.
+You can add details to a measure’s definition via the `description` parameter.

 ```javascript
 ordersCount: {